-In this Advanced ESL lesson, students will learn about the impact of the poison club and they will become familiar with new vocabulary related to food, food regulation, and the FDA.
+In this Upper-Intermediate ESL lesson, students will learn about the impact of The Poison Squad and they will become familiar with new vocabulary related to food, food regulation, and the FDA.
 Students will also learn how to use adjective clauses.

 Warm-up